Small streams for wild browns

 Recommended equipment:

-double-taper floating fly line - Various river dry flies, wets and nymph patterns – 2-3lb leader (co-polymer)
+• Traditional river dry flies, wets and nymph patterns – 2–3lb leader

 Techniques covered:

-- Upstream dry fly, nymphing and downstream and across wet fly
+• Upstream dry fly, wet fly and nymphing

-- Various fly casts, including roll, side and the bow and arrow.
+• Casts, including roll, side and bow and arrow.

-They say size isn’t everything, and it’s certainly true when it comes to this very rewarding form of fly-fishing.
+They say size isn’t everything, and it is certainly true when fishing small streams.

-We’ll travel light to cover as much water as possible; waving a wand-like 7-8ft rod among overgrown trees and backside vegetation.
-Around every corner there’s a new challenge and an opportunity to try and accurately flick a fly to ever willing wild fish – they certainly keep you busy!
-This will test the skills of the most experienced angler, and I’ll guarantee that you’ll want more.
-There’s something special about outwitting a truly wild creature among such beautiful surroundings.
+We will travel light, covering as much water as possible, wading amongst tree canopies and overgrown backside vegetation.
+Around every corner is a challenge and an opportunity to flick a fly to ever willing fish – they certainly keep you busy!
+This fishing will test the skills of the most experienced angler and I guarantee you will want more.

 Rivers: Lliw, Llan, Gwilli and Morlais (all near Swansea).